 Provides protection in case any of your motor vehicles used in your farming business are accidentally or maliciously damaged, stolen or involved in any accidents.
 Some of the additional benefits include:

 - Hire vehicle costs following theft

 - Removal of vehicle debris

-These are the things that are not covered by the Elders Farm Insurance policy.
+These are the things that are not covered by the Elders Insurance farm policy.
 To find out exactly what these are, refer to the general exclusions and specific exclusions in the product disclosure statement (PDS).
-Some of the general exclusions under the Elders Farm Insurance policy include:
+Some of the general exclusions under the Elders Insurance policy include:

 - Any loss or damage resulting from war or terrorism.